azproduction/lmd/README.md

 2. LMD does not create globals
 3. LMD is standalone and tiny - only +300 extra bytes
 4. All modules are loaded at startup
-5. Each module is initialized (evaled) on demand
+5. Each function-module is initialized (evaled) on demand
 6. LMD module is as easy to debug as normal JavaScript file
 7. Build system compresses JavaScript files using uglifyjs (or any other)